UCB-Econ-148/sp23/syllabus.md

 This class does not satisfy any requirements for any program (other than that it counts towards the 120 unit minimum needed to graduate).
 As such, you're not taking it to get a good grade – you're taking it to learn!

 Data science is a collaborative activity.
 As such, we encourage you to discuss homework assignments at a high level with others, and we even give you class time to do this in lab.
 With that said, we ask that you write your solutions individually in your own words.
 Rather than copying someone else’s work, ask for help.
 You are not alone in this course!
 We're here to help you succeed.
-If you invest the time to learn the material and complete the assignments, you won’t need to copy any answers (taken from [61A](cs61a.org)).
+If you invest the time to learn the material and complete the assignments, you won’t need to copy any answers.
 If you use code you found online, please cite it in a comment.

 ### A note on letter grades